intj-t/intj-t/README.md

 through Codeplex and Component Source.
 In 2010 with Xceed & Janus Systems & Software.
 With the Ribbon Control Library Suite.
 On Teams.
 Through their reseller program.
 Shipping the .NET Core 2.1.5, 3.13 and Roslyn and portions of Visual Studio 2019 through the .NET Foundation and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
+And working on a patent protected framework and C# Operating System.

 ![Sullins](images/sullins.jpg)